 Now I can go to a restaurant on Monday, Tuesday, Wednesday.
 It doesn’t matter what day or what time.
 It’s crazy to look back at how far I’ve come with this.

 For fitness, I do a mix of weight training and hot yoga I work out five days a week and this is never more than once a day, for like 45 minutes to 1 hour.
-Before, I was very cardio focused.
+Before, I was very cardio-focused.
 I always had to get cardio in and weights; I had to do both.
 Now, I kind of figured out the things I enjoy in terms of movements.
 That’s how I found that I do enjoy lifting weights and I do enjoy hot yoga.
 I do them because I want to do them and they make me feel good, not because I feel like I have to or I should, I’m bad if I don’t.

 Now I help people through these struggles.
 It’s just so ingrained in our culture.
-The diet culture talk and wellness industry is just everywhere.
+The diet culture talk and wellness industry are just everywhere.
 And I think that people settle on journeys to be more active and change their lifestyle, and some take it to an extreme place where they end up in this world feeling so consumed by everything they’re eating, and the way they’re exercising, and the way their body looks.

 It starts with the intention to improve yourself and sometimes it gets taken a little bit too far.”